Poppy lives near Tokyo, Japan and loves to catch up with the latest movies, indie and blockbuster.

-Though it isn't clear what the "B" stands for, it could be suggested that this note was from Thomas Wayne.
+TW, of course, could stand for Thomas Wayne.
 Why would Wayne have written that on the back of Penny's photograph if she was merely his coworker?
 Some viewers have argued that Arthur imagined the whole thing, but I'm not convinced.

 Clue 5: Penny Didn't Show Any Signs of Narcissistic Personality Disorder or Delusion During Her Entire Screentime